-Courtesy of gravity, one immutable law of nature is water will always flow relentless down a slope.
-As it runs downward, your roof flashing allows it to pass harmlessly over any cracks, crevices and gaps in your building’s exterior.
-While caulking is fine for weather proofing small gaps, such as around doors, windows and eves, caulk should not be confused, or substituted, for flashing.
-If your roof flashings are damaged contact Jim Brown & Sons Roofing for a free estimate today.
+Courtesy of gravity, one immutable law of nature is water will always flow relentlessly down a slope.
+As it runs downward, your roof flashing allows it to pass harmlessly over any cracks, crevices, and gaps in your building’s exterior.
+While caulking is fine for weatherproofing small gaps, such as around doors, windows, and eves, caulk should not be confused or substituted, for flashing.
+If your roof flashings are damaged contact roof flashing contractors Jim Brown & Sons Roofing for a free estimate today

 What is Flashing?

 Roof flashing is a layer of waterproof material, typically a metal such as aluminum, that prevents water from finding its way into places it does not belong.
 Flashing is typically used in roof valleys and around edges of roofs where it is difficult, or sometimes impossible, to cover properly with other roofing material.

 Flashing is designed to shed water in the same manner as shingles or metal roofing.
 For it to work correctly, flashing must be installed with all seams facing downhill.
 Flashing is usually layered with other building materials, such as felt paper, where the top edge of the flashing is protected.